VegaDeftwing/OpGuidesHugoSrc/content/Phil/consumerism.md

 >[5] https://joinmastodon.org/
 >[6] https://telegram.org/
 >[7] https://addons.mozilla.org/…/fire…/addon/facebook-container/

+>I don't think it's a lack of morals, I think it's a lack of accountability combined with the legal requirement for businesses to do what's in the best interest of shareholders.
+At some point fines became the cost of doing business, as does lobbying and attempting to get regulatory market capture.
+While yes I think consumers are guilty of not voting with their wallets for the better alternatives, buying the better alternatives has become impractical when the ones playing dirty can undercut the ones playing nice by such a crazy extent.
+While I get nobody likes big government, I personally think the best solution is for the FTC, FCC, and EPA to do their jobs: force right to repair, force net neutrality and increase the definition of broadband minimums, implement a carbon tax respectively- among other issues.
+Capitalism without limits leads to abuse without limits.
+We complain that Facebook owns basically all of social media, that Amazon workers are peeing in bottles, but still let them buy literally all of their competition before they actually get large enough to compete.
+We let our politicians take unchecked donations form them that lead to laws that make it even harder for a smaller business to compete or get started, meanwhile not letting them pass any consumer protections like preventing Facebook from knowing when you're on your period or ClearviewAI from scraping profile pictures to build a nationwide facial recognition database that you can't opt out of.
+>
+>Morals aren't the answer.
+Regulation with real consequences, consumer protections, unions, blocking mergers, breaking up not just monopolies but even duo and tri and quadopolies (like the media landscape: Sinclar, Fox, Disney) as well as regional non-competes, unfucking that patent system, and undoing the damage Disney did to copyright is.
+Or at least it would be a start.
+>
+>I also think it's partially just a matter of there's too much going on in the world for most people to give a shit about everything.
+"The Good Place" did a good job of pointing this out where in the third(?) season it was revealed nobody had gone to heaven in hundreds of years because people couldn't actually act ethically anymore.
+They showed a particularly good example where someone didn't make it in because, unbeknownst to them, the apple they bought at the super market had been harvested with slave labor, and like...
+What are you supposed to do?
+Trace down every apples path from tree to you?
+>
+>Idk man, it just makes me depressed that we have to eternally be careful not to fund douchebags.

 <ol hidden id="footnotes">
 	<li>Nevermind that one of the major credit bueraus fucked up hard enough to expose the the <a href="https://en.wikipedia.org/wiki/Equifax#Security_Failings">credit records of 140 milllion Americans</a> </li>